dtr-org/unit-e/doc/developer-notes.md

 - DumpAddresses : Dumps IP addresses of nodes to peers.dat.

+- ThreadFlushWalletDB : Close the wallet.dat file if it hasn't been used in 500ms.

 - ThreadRPCServer : Remote procedure call handler, listens on port 7181 for connections and services them.

+- unite-proposer : Proposes new blocks using the open wallets balance as stake.

+- unite-snapshot : Creates snapshots and deletes outdated ones

 - Shutdown : Does an orderly shutdown of everything.